Picture of Mia Hill

 How to set up a comfortable living space for your rabbit?

-Finally ensure nutrition requirements are met with fresh hay bedding, leafy greens and flecked pellets.
+Finally ensure nutrition requirements are met with fresh hay bedding, leafy greens, and flecked pellets.
+It is important not to house rabbits with guinea pigs due to their incompatible communication methods and dietary needs.
 With the right care, rabbits can lead long happy lives!

 How to set up a comfortable living space for your rabbit?

 Setting up a comfortable living space for your rabbit is essential to their health and well-being.
-Start by finding a location in the home that is dry, well ventilated, with no drafts, and away from any potential dangers such as houseplants, cords or small children.
+Start by finding a location in the home well-ventilated, with no drafts, and away from any potential dangers such as the house, plants, cords or small children.

 Litter-training your rabbit is both easier and more enjoyable than you might think.
 Once it understands the concept, it can make living with a pet rabbit a much cleaner and more pleasant experience for all involved.